butaixianran/DazToBlender/README.md

 # Daz For Blender Bridge

 **This was a fork from Official Daz to Blender Bridge.
-And it merged everything from DTB 2022, also did some really good updates, which official DTB 2022 doesn't have.
+Now it merged everything from DTB 2022, with some really good updates official DTB 2022 doesn't have.
 It comes with 14 new features and 3 bug fixing.**

 #### Version
 addon: 2.25.0